fortcollinscreatorhub/multiplayer-snake/README.md

 longer.
 You lose the game if the snake eats itself, crashes into the edge of the arena, or eats a moldy fruit.

 On its own, this game is fun.
-However, this project adds a twist that the four control buttons are physically separate and controlled by four different] people, who must co-ordinate their actions to play the game.
+However, this project adds a twist: The four control buttons are physically separate and controlled by four different people, who must co-ordinate their actions to play the game.

 We'll host the game on a Raspberry Pi 2 running the Raspbian distribution.
 A